PersonaForHire/Semester3_ecommerce/README.md

-# Semester3_ecommerce
+# Semester3_e-commerce
-assignment 1: basic ecommerce program used to demonstrate abilities using javafx
+Assignment 1: Basic e-commerce program used to demonstrate abilities using javafx